-The interest rate offered by a debt instrument is either fixed or floating.
+Debt instruments such as bonds or debentures offer returns to investors in the form of periodical interest.
+The interest rate offered by these debt instruments is either fixed or floating.
 Floater funds invest in instruments that deliver the latter.
-Check out this post to understand what they are and how they work.

 Floater funds have more than 65% of their portfolio invested in these debt instruments.
 These funds aim to benefit from the fluctuating interest rate so that they can generate higher returns for the investors.
 The annual returns from these funds could range from 7% to 9%.
 In the last 5-years, floater funds have delivered average returns of 8.27%.

 The floating instruments that these funds invest in have their own benchmarks.
 The interest rate offered by the instrument changes as per the fluctuations in the interest rate of their benchmarks.
 It is generally seen that as the interest rates increase in the debt market, the interest rate of these floating interest instruments rises too, and the floater funds deliver higher returns.

 Fixed interest instruments such as bonds lag in such scenarios as they continue offering fixed interest rates.
 This is why a large number of investors switch to floater funds when the interest rates are rising to earn higher returns as compared to fixed-return funds.